2022 Venge Silencieux Cabernet Sauvignon

 Absolutely Delicious: 2022 Venge Vineyards 'Silencieux' Cabernet Sauvignon

-It's back, and it's another fantastic vintage of Kirk Venge's Silencieux Cab!
-As is always the case, this stuff is opulent, decadent, and polished, and it really showcases all of the virtues of Napa Valley Cab.
+Kirk Venge's Silencieux Cab is about as pleasure-bent as Napa Cab gets.
+The 2022 is no exception, and this stuff is opulent, decadent, polished, and it really showcases all of the virtues of Napa Valley Cabernet Sauvignon.

 Venge Silencieux Cabernet Sauvignon